Pea soup: Poland

+Ukraine

+In Ukraine, where it is known as horokhovyi sup or horokhivka, pea soup is a very common everyday dish.
+It often includes smoked meat or bacon, and is commonly served with croutons.

 United States

 In the United States, "pea soup" without qualification usually means a perfectly smooth puree.
 A recipe for "pea soup" from 1905 is made with split peas, salt pork and cold roast beef.
 The soup is strained through a sieve to achieve the desired texture.

 "Split pea soup" is a slightly thinner soup with visible peas and pieces of ham, especially popular in the Northeast, the Midwest and the Pacific Northwest.
 It plays a role in the light-hearted tradition of serving green-colored foods on St. Patrick's Day.
 For example, a 1919 Boston Globe article suggests a suitable menu for "A St. Patrick's Day Dinner" leading off with "Cream of Green Pea Soup (American Style)", and continuing with codfish croquettes with green pea sauce, lettuce salad, pistachio ice cream, and "green decorated cake".